ShadyM00n/bio-site/README.md

     }
     ```

-4. Customize the HTML files in the `public` folder to configure the site to your liking.
+4. Customize the HTML files in the `src` folder to configure the site to your liking.

 ## Usage